danh1029/tc34725_driver/README.md

 ```bash
 	sudo insmod TCS34725_Driver_ioctrl.ko
 ```
-In that case TCS34725_Driver_ioctrl are set in Makefile
+In that case TCS34725_Driver_ioctrl are set in Makefile.
 4. You can check a notice in kernel log file
 ```bash
 	dmesg